The Ultra Vivid Lament: Critical reception

 The Ultra Vivid Lament received generally positive reviews from critics.
 On Metacritic, the album has a weighted average score of 79 out of 100 based on 14 reviews, indicating "generally favourable reviews".

 NME gave the album four stars out of five, saying, "The record has its flaws – the odd misguided lyric, the occasional slip into by-numbers pop melodies – but there's plenty of space for those mistakes to be made...
 In the end, they are minor bumps in a record of intense beauty, among the best of the Manics' records this century".
+FMS Magazine noted the distinct move away from their previous output, with Jimi Arundell commenting "No longer seeking approval from either the masses or even their devotees, this latest release truly feels like the very first record they wrote entirely for themselves".
 Meanwhile, Louder Than War gave the album a score of 4.5 out of 5, writing, "Similar to This Is My Truth Tell Me Yours, which opened with the profoundly sad 'The Everlasting', The Ultra Vivid Lament begins by gazing into the rear view mirror".
 The review concluded, "We began by talking about this band's eternal need for relevance.
 Here, in 2021, thanks to the brilliance of The Ultra Vivid Lament, Manic Street Preachers remain as relevant as ever.
 They still matter.
 We are still talking about them.
 And if they do now intend to 'sail into the abyss,' they can do so safe in the knowledge that they always mattered.
 We have never stopped talking about them".